 - Teaching a carefully designed curriculum and programme of social and emotional aspects of learning.

 - Providing counselling and care for children’s individual emotional needs

 We also teach the children how to keep themselves safe as well as being responsible and thoughtful citizens.
 Here are just a few of the ways we do this…

 - Providing learning through a broad and balanced curriculum which is firmly underpinned by Christian values for life

-- Being proud to be part of our school, the local and wider community which provides involvement in real and enhance learning opportunities
+- Being proud to be part of our school, the local and wider community which enhances learning opportunities

 - Providing road safety learning

 - Offering residential and a range of ‘off site’ educational learning opportunities

 We take the health and safety of all our school community very seriously.
 Our Health & Safety Policy can be found in the policy area on this website or by clicking on the link.